dgroomes/java-columnar-query-engine/README.md

       uses the [(incubating) Java vector API](https://openjdk.org/jeps/426).
 This would be kind of epic.
 * [ ] (stretch) Consider creating performance benchmarks.
 Consider using [Java MicroBenchmark Harness](https://github.com/openjdk/jmh)..
   Be careful with the benchmarks.
 Don't draw overly broad conclusions.
-* [ ] (stretch) Consider splitting apart a query verifier from a query planner from a query executor (and maybe even a query optimizer but I don't think I care to do that).
+* [ ] (stretch) Consider splitting apart a query verifier (UPDATE: the verifier is implemented) from a query planner from a query executor (and maybe even a query optimizer but I don't think I care to do that).
 I'm already finding that there is too much verification logic in the engine code which I'd rather be used just for execution.
 * [ ] Consider modelling a `Column` API so that the backing datastore can be swapped out.
 For example, I'm starting with